Let me take you back to my early high school years — a time when personal hygiene often makes or breaks your social life.

 But I was certain.

-This type of certainty undermines the most fundamental acts of charityshowing humility and seeking understanding.
+This type of certainty undermines the most fundamental acts of charity—namely showing humility and consideration.

 2. CHRIST AS THE PATTERN